HMS Renown (1916): 1916–1925

-Renown was laid down by Fairfield at Govan, Glasgow, Scotland on 25 January 1915.
+Renown was laid down by Fairfield at Govan, Glasgow, Scotland, on 25 January 1915.
 The ship was launched on 4 March 1916 and completed on 20 September 1916, after the Battle of Jutland at the cost of £3,117,204.
 She served with the Grand Fleet in the North Sea during the remaining two years of the First World War.
 Renown was assigned to the 1st Battlecruiser Squadron for the duration of the war, but never fired a shot in anger during the war.
 On 12 December 1917 Renown put to sea with other elements of the fleet in an unsuccessful attempt to intercept the German 3rd Half-Flotilla of destroyers that had destroyed a Scandinavian convoy and most of its escorts off the coast of Norway.
 For the rest of the war the ships patrolled the North Sea uneventfully.
 Both Renown and Repulse were present at the surrender of the High Seas Fleet at Scapa Flow on 21 November 1918.

 When the Grand Fleet was disbanded in April 1919, Renown was assigned to the Battlecruiser Squadron of the Atlantic Fleet.
-In June she was refitted in preparation for a tour of Canada, Newfoundland and the United States by Edward, the Prince of Wales, and both flying-off platforms were removed.
+In June she was refitted in preparation for a tour of Canada, Newfoundland and the United States by Edward, Prince of Wales, and both flying-off platforms were removed.
 A 30 ft rangefinder replaced the 15 ft model in 'Y' turret and a 20 ft rangefinder was added to the armoured hood over the conning tower.
 From January to March 1920 Renown was refitted more extensively as a "royal yacht".
 Her aft 4-inch mounting and both 3-inch AA guns were removed so that extra accommodation and a promenade deck could be built.
 A large deck house was built on the shelter deck between the funnels.
 The port side housed a squash court while the starboard side was a cinema.
 The ship sailed in March for Australia and New Zealand with the Prince of Wales and his entourage aboard and made many stops en route.
 She returned to Portsmouth in October and was placed in reserve in November.